APTA Learning Center

 Option 2: Understanding Complexity in Persistent Pain Care

-Open to view video.
+Begin self-paced component package.
+Coming Soon in 2025.
 This course delves into the intricate and sometimes complex nature of persistent pain, examining various contributing factors.
 Attendees will analyze contextual influences on pain management, including social determinants of health, and develop tailored strategies using the biopsychosocial model for diverse patient needs.

 Option 2: Assessment